snakemake/snakemake-executor-plugin-azure-batch/docs/further.md

 # Azure Batch Authentication

 The plugin uses [DefaultAzureCredential](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) to create and destroy Azure Batch resources.
 The caller must have Contributor permissions on the Azure Batch account for the plugin to work properly.
+If you are using the Azure Storage plugin you should also have the Storage Blob Data Contributor role for the storage account(s) you use.

 To run a Snakemake workflow using your azure identity you need to ensure you are logged in using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/):